 (Image Source: mg.co.za)

 The good news is, there is more than one way to skin a cat, and in handling old gadgets, there is actually more than one way to deal with them.
-Here are some suggestions on how to treat your old gadgets rather than keep them on the shelf collecting dust on your behalf.
+Here are some suggestions on how to repurpose your old gadgets rather than keep them on the shelf collecting dust on your behalf.

 Recommended Reading: 10 Early Technologies That Shaped Our Digital World Today